OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-hybrid-pages.md

 composer require drupal/field_permissions
 ```

-And then enable it via the Drupal UI.
+Then enable it via the Drupal UI.

-Once it's enabled in the *Manage* administration menu navigate to *Structure* > *Content types* > *Recipe* > *Manage fields* then edit both the *Ingredients* and *Recipe instructions* fields.
+Once it's enabled in the *Manage* administration menu, navigate to *Structure* > *Content types* > *Recipe* > *Manage fields* and edit both the *Ingredients* and *Recipe instructions* fields.

-For each field, in the new *Field visibility and permissions* section added by the field permissions module select *Custom permissions* and then give the *Authenticated User* role the "View anyone's value for field field_ingredients" permission.
-And give *Author* and *Editor* permission to create and edit values for the field.
+For each field, in the new *Field visibility and permissions* section added by the field permissions module, select *Custom permissions* and then give the *Authenticated User* role the "View anyone's value for field field_ingredients" permission.
+Give *Author* and *Editor* permission to create and edit values for the field.
 Then click *Save settings*.

 ![Screenshot of form showing field permissions configured for the recipe instructions field](/content/gatsby-and-drupal/images/field_permissions-example.png)

 This ensures that the content of these fields is only visible to authenticated users.
 So when someone queries the API for a recipe if they are an anonymous user these fields will not be in the returned object.
 However, if they authenticate with OAuth, and the API request contains the authorization token, the content will be present.

-It's also worth noting that Gatsby's source plugin will no longer see these fields as Gatsby acts as an anonymous user.
-So if you want to use the content in your application at any point you'll have to query the API for it directly.
-Which is of course exactly what we want in order to protect the content.
-If you have these fields in your GraphQL query in the recipe template you'll need to remove them or you'll get an error when trying to build your application.
+It's also worth noting that Gatsby's source plugin will no longer see these fields, since Gatsby acts as an anonymous user.
+So if you want to use the content in your application at any point, you'll have to query the API for it directly.
+This is exactly what we want in order to protect the content.
+If you have these fields in your GraphQL query in the recipe template you'll need to remove them, or you'll get an error when trying to build your application.

 ## Create a `RecipeTeaser` component

-The first thing we'll do is create a new `RecipeTeaser` component.
-This will display the portion of a recipe that is public, as well as a call to action for user's to sign in to view the rest of the recipe.
+Next we'll create a new `RecipeTeaser` component.
+This will display the portion of a recipe that is public, as well as a call to action for users to sign in to view the rest of the recipe.
 Once updated, Gatsby will use this component when rendering the static HTML version of this hybrid page.

 Example: